Harris and Trump's final push before Election Day brings them to the same patch of Pennsylvania

 “We need everyone in Pennsylvania to vote,” she said.
 “You are going to make the difference in this election.”

-In addition to Allentown, Harris visited Scranton — the birthplace of President Joe Biden — and had a stop planned in Reading before ending with a late-night Philadelphia rally that was to include Lady Gaga and Oprah Winfrey.
+In addition to Allentown, Harris visited Scranton — the birthplace of President Joe Biden — and Reading and had a stop planned in Pittsburgh before ending with a late-night Philadelphia rally that was to include Lady Gaga and Oprah Winfrey.

 “Are you ready to do this?”
 Harris yelled Monday in Scranton, with a large handmade “VOTE FOR FREEDOM” sign behind her and a similar “VOTE” banner to her side.

 Trump went first to North Carolina before visiting Reading.
-He will head to Pittsburgh, at the opposite end of the state, before concluding in Grand Rapids, Michigan, where he will hold his last campaign rally in the same place he concluded his 2016 and 2020 runs.
+He then headed to Pittsburgh, at the opposite end of the state, before concluding in Grand Rapids, Michigan, where he will hold his last campaign rally in the same place he concluded his 2016 and 2020 runs.

 Southeast Pennsylvania is home to thousands of Latinos, including a sizable Puerto Rican population.
 Harris and her allies have repeatedly hit Trump for a comedian's dig at Puerto Rico during the former president's marquee Madison Square Garden event.
 The comedian, Tony Hinchcliffe, referred to Puerto Rico as a "floating island of garbage."